MeshkatShB/meshkatshb.github.io/_posts/2025-05-02-mcp-python-introduction.md

   - Anthropic
 ---

+By learning new concepts introduced in the AI world, you can always be a better developer, having a better understanding of what's new and what technologies should you adapt.
+MCP introduced by Anthropic is one of these major new incoming concepts into the world of AI.
+This is a detailed guide on how to build a custom Model Context Protocol (MCP) server using Python.

 # Introduction

 In this post, we’ll explore what the **Model Context Protocol (MCP)** is and how to build a **custom MCP server using Python**.
 If you've been hearing about MCP and wondering what it does or why it's important, this guide is for you.